 State Farm Insurance - Sales Leader

 Richard is the Sales Leader for State Farm Insurance in the Lehigh Valley.
 Rich and his wife Katrina have two children who attend school in the Parkland School District.
-Rich is passionate about the mission of Parkland C.A.R.E.S.
-Food Pantry because he believes that no parent should have to worry about not having enough food to feed their family.
+Rich is passionate about the mission of Parkland CARES Food Pantry because he believes that no parent should have to worry about not having enough food to feed their family.

 Dr. Michelle Minotti

-Parkland School District - Springhouse Middle School Principal
+Parkland School District - Assistant Superintendent

-Candace Young has 20 years of experience in public health program development and evaluation.
-She is currently Associate Director for Research and Evaluation at The Food Trust in Philadelphia where she has worked for 11 years.
-Candace evaluates program impacts and shares best practices for improving food environments and building healthier communities.
-She has advised food and nutrition organizations, public health agencies and foundations in more than 15 states on strategies to expand healthy food access.
-She has published research on impacts of farmers markets, corner stores, fresh food financing and other program and policy strategies.
-Prior to joining The Food Trust, Candace was Program Director for obesity prevention efforts at the New York City Department of Health, where she led development of “Health Bucks” healthy food incentives, policy regulations for calorie posting, and nutrition and physical activity standards for early childhood programs.
+Candace Young has worked for over 20 years in program development and evaluation.
+She evaluates program impacts and shares best practices to build healthier communities.
+Candace has advised food and nutrition organizations, public health agencies and funders in more than 15 states on strategies to expand healthy food access and reduce food insecurity.
+Prior to starting New Leaf Consulting, Candace was Associate Director for Research & Evaluation at The Food Trust, a Philadelphia non-profit (11 years) and Program Director for obesity prevention at the New York City Department of Health (6 years).
 She has a Master’s Degree in Community Nutrition and Program Evaluation from Cornell University and a Bachelor's Degree from Moravian College.
-Candace lives in South Whitehall Township with her husband and their two children.
+She lives in South Whitehall Township with her husband and two children.

 Food Pantry Director